Vector dark energy and high-z massive clusters: The Results

-\begin{itemize} \item we calculated the cumulative number densities in the desired redshift intervals $\Delta z$ based upon our simulation data, \item we adjusted the parameters of the Sheth-Tormen mass function fitting the numerical cumulative number densities derived from the VDE-1 and VDE-0.5 simulations, \item we used these best fit estimates to analytically compute \mbox{$n(>M, z)$} now having access to masses even outside our numerically limited range to be used with \Eq{eqn:ninteg}. \end{itemize}
+\begin{itemize} \item we calculated the cumulative number densities in the desired redshift intervals $\Delta z$ based upon our simulation data, \item we adjusted the parameters of the Sheth-Tormen mass function fitting the numerical cumulative number densities derived from the VDE-1 and VDE-0.5 simulations, \item we used these best fit estimates to analytically compute $n(>M, z)$ now having access to masses outside our numerically limited range to be used with \Eq{eqn:ninteg}. \end{itemize}

 The results of the numerical integration over the comoving volumes (obtained using the limits quoted in the observational papers by \cite{Jee:2009}, \cite{Brodwin:2010} and \cite{Foley:2011}) are listed in \Tab{tab:ndensity} for the VDE, \LCDM-vde and \LCDM\ model.
-We can clearly see that the chances are substantially larger in the VDE model to find such massive objects than in \LCDM; the numbers for VDE are in fact comparable to our fiducial \LCDM-vde model confirming their relation to the enhanced values of $\Omega_M$ and $\sigma_8$.
-However, note that while the VDE model is compliant with both SN-Ia and CMB data the \LCDM-vde is obviously ruled out observationally.
-We complement these results with \Fig{fig:nd} where we plot the abundance evolution of clusters with mass $M>5\times 10^{14}$\hMsun\ computed utilizing above described procedure again.
-This plot confirms our previous analysis of the mass functions and shows that the expectation of massive objects is amplified in VDE by a factor $\sim 3$ to $\sim 10$ over the considered redshift range, a factor which is even higher for the discretionary \LCDM-vde.
-We would like to remark here that while our \LCDM$\;$ estimate for XMMU J2235.3-2557 is in agreement with the result quoted by \cite{Jee:2009} (obtained using the same approach as here), the calculation done for SPT-CL J2106-5844 leads to an estimate substantially smaller than the one quoted by \cite{Foley:2011}, calculated using a Monte Carlo technique.
+We can clearly see that the chances are substantially larger to find such massive objects as the ones observed by \cite{Jee:2009}, \cite{Brodwin:2010} and \cite{Foley:2011} in VDE than in \LCDM.
+We complement these results with \Fig{fig:nd} where we plot the abundance evolution of clusters with mass $M>5\times 10^{14}$\hMsun\ computed with above described procedure.
+This plot confirms our previous analysis of the mass functions and shows that the expectation of massive objects is enhanced in VDE by a factor $\sim 3$ to $\sim 10$ at all redshifts, a factor which is even higher for \LCDM-vde.
+We would like to remark here that while our \LCDM$\;$ estimate for the third cluster is in agreement with the result quoted by \cite{Jee:2009} (obtained using our same approach), the same calculation done for the first one leads to an estimate substantially smaller than the one quoted by \cite{Foley:2011}, calculated using a Monte Carlo technique.
 However, this does not affect our conclusions, which are based on the comparison of results obtained in a consistent manner for the two models.